-Last January I took off up north of New Zealand to Matakana for the wedding of Lauren and Tim.
+Last January I took off up north of New Zealand for the Matakana wedding of Lauren and Tim.

 I arrived in the afternoon and set out on my location scout.
 As you do in New Zealand, I drove the windy roads and arrived at quaintest little church with the prettiest of town halls directly accross the road, I could hardly contain myself, it was like a setting out of a storybook.